imagej/imagej.github.io/_pages/plugins/ezfig.md

 ![](/media/Images54.png "images54.png")

 **Number Of Rows** : sets the number of rows of the panel (a panel is a 2D table of images).

 **Number of Columns** : sets the number of columns of the panel.

 NB : if **Number Of Rows \* Number of Columns &lt; Number of Images contained in the panel**, no change will be made to the panel layout and an error message will be displayed.
 In that case increasing the numbers of rows or columns or both should get rid of the error message.

 **Order** : defines the order of images in a panel, i.e. should panels be filled horizontally before or after being filled vertically.

 **Space between images** : sets the space (in pixels) between panel images

 ### 8.3.2) "AutoCrops" tab

 ![](/media/Images55.png "images55.png")

-Since **panels** are containers that **“*should”*** contain only images of the **same size** (or same **aspect ratio**) and that might not always be the case, "**AutoCrops**" contains tools to automatically crop images so that they end up having the same size or the same aspect ratio.
+Since **panels** are containers that **"*should"*** contain only images of the **same size** (or same **aspect ratio**) and that might not always be the case, "**AutoCrops**" contains tools to automatically crop images so that they end up having the same size or the same aspect ratio.

 **Force Same AR** : Force all images contained in the selected panel to have a user defined aspect ratio (to find which AR to use, select a single image with the desired aspect ratio.
 EZFig will then display the aspect ratio as well as image width and height).

 **Force Same Width & Height** : crops all images in the panel to have them have the same width and height, i.e. have the same size (this achieves a similar result as the **Force Same AR** function but is likely to crop the images much more, most often you should prefer the **Force Same AR** function).

 **Force Same Height** : force all images in the panel to have the same height . **This does not mean they will have the same AR, so the panel may still look weird.**

 **Force Same Width** : force all images in the panel to have the same width. **This does not mean they will have the same AR, so the panel may still look weird.**

 **Reset Crops** : reset crops for all images in the panel, useful if you made a mistake.

 8.4) "Image/ImagePlus/Stack/Graph/Vector Image" objects parameters
 ------------------------------------------------------------------